Low-energy threshold demonstration for dark matter searches in TREX-DM with an $^{37}$Ar source produced at CNA HiSPANoS: Introduction

-The readout system is composed of two $25\times 25$~cm$^2$ Microbulk Micromegas detectors~\cite{Giomataris_1995, Andriamonje_2010}, placed at opposite ends of the active volumes.
+The readout system is made up of two $25\times 25$~cm$^2$ Microbulk Micromegas detectors~\cite{Giomataris_1995, Andriamonje_2010}, placed at opposite ends of the active volumes.
 Each detector is segmented into 256 channels in the X direction and 256 in the Y direction, with a strip pitch of approximately 1~mm.
 This layout provides excellent spatial resolution~\cite{Derre_2001} and background discrimination capabilities.
-Micromegas technology is particularly well-suited for rare event searches due to its intrinsically low radioactivity~\cite{Cebrian_2010} and potential for achieving low-energy thresholds~\cite{Derre_2000}.
-Furthermore, recent work has shown that stacking a GEM preamplification stage on top of the microbulk Micromegas, such as the ones used in TREX-DM, can provide extra preamplification factors in the range $20-100$~\cite{GEM_2025}, contingent on gas pressure.
+Micromegas technology is particularly well-suited for rare event searches due to its intrinsically low radioactivity~\cite{Cebrian_2010} and the potential to achieve low-energy thresholds~\cite{Derre_2000}.
+Furthermore, recent work has shown that stacking a GEM preamplification stage on top of a microbulk Micromegas, such as the ones used in TREX-DM, can provide extra preamplification factors in the range $20-100$~\cite{GEM_2025}, contingent on gas pressure.

-The experiment is located at the Laboratorio Subterráneo de Canfranc (LSC) under the Spanish Pyrenees, where the rock overburden provides natural shielding against cosmic muons and associated secondary particles.
+The experiment is located at the Laboratorio Subterráneo de Canfranc (LSC) under the Spanish Pyrenees, where the rock overburden (2450 m.w.e.) provides natural shielding against cosmic muons and associated secondary particles.